Shinoa-Fores/bip0032sbcl/README.md

 4B1WboXeevEDCem7GcEyuRer9moByPZcF3mKdQazsXZw
 FzFEfp5ERtGuDTHkHGNoN6rjTmRUchWfeMgbckAtoNJi

-Step 6.
-Use the extended public key from Step 5 to generate 3 btc addresses (starting at index 5).
+6. Use the extended public key from Step 5 to generate 3 btc addresses (starting at index 5).
+We could give a path, but let us use "/" for the empty path.
 The three addresses are returned on three lines and the final line gives the next unused index.
 Usually this will be the starting index plus the number of addresses generated, but sometimes an index is invalid and must be skipped.

-./bip0032sbclexec btcaddrs CebQefqW9HGKfcVit1zP2VFzFF1o2V6EHh87CrRD91aE 4B1WboXeevEDCem7GcEyuRer9moByPZcF3mKdQazsXZw FzFEfp5ERtGuDTHkHGNoN6rjTmRUchWfeMgbckAtoNJi 5 3
+./bip0032sbclexec btcaddrs CebQefqW9HGKfcVit1zP2VFzFF1o2V6EHh87CrRD91aE 4B1WboXeevEDCem7GcEyuRer9moByPZcF3mKdQazsXZw FzFEfp5ERtGuDTHkHGNoN6rjTmRUchWfeMgbckAtoNJi "/" 5 3

 1ELX99uVdVMoqDfqLS3px8mjD8DaVutjT1
 1MvtMkHJCfDWi2kpSt7spHGpLibPuEkDaF
 1QBTyb15HZskDsucGK9u69mDeNc7bytGxL
 8

-Step 7.
-Use the extended private key from Step 3 to generate 3 btc wif/address pairs (starting at index 5).
+7. Use the extended private key from Step 3 to generate 3 btc wif/address pairs (starting at index 5).
 The three wif/address pairs are given over 6 lines (wif, then address).
 The final line is the next unused index.
 Note that the addresses correspond to those generated in Step 6.

-./bip0032sbclexec btcpairs aFvVvUn6Pm3ffpKaCXZZMMt8eW2hfqkR6ug8PMqzGdt FzFEfp5ERtGuDTHkHGNoN6rjTmRUchWfeMgbckAtoNJi 5 3
+./bip0032sbclexec btcpairs aFvVvUn6Pm3ffpKaCXZZMMt8eW2hfqkR6ug8PMqzGdt FzFEfp5ERtGuDTHkHGNoN6rjTmRUchWfeMgbckAtoNJi "/" 5 3

 5HrWRC7qL56h6ysGmxyyarqGN9td118DvamTMEAgRLrdxYnjFyQ
 1ELX99uVdVMoqDfqLS3px8mjD8DaVutjT1